camwestwood/xapi/README.md

 ## Statement Vocabulary and Common Structures

 * [Vocabulary](vocabulary.md) gives the IRIs and definitions for Verbs, Activity types, and so on, as well as for extensions used in the Statements.
+* [Integrations](intergrations) contains the latest intergration exercises for vendors.
 * [Common Structures](common_structures.md) outlines common patterns used across different Statements.
 * [Generic Statement Templates](generic/index.md) can be found in this directory.